gitlabhq/omnibus-gitlab/doc/maintenance/README.md

 ## Starting and stopping

-After omnibus-gitlab is installed and configured, your server will have a Runit service directory (`runsvdir`) process running that gets started at boot via `/etc/inittab` or the `/etc/init/gitlab-runsvdir.conf` Upstart resource.
+After Omnibus GitLab is installed and configured, your server will have a runit service directory (`runsvdir`) process running that gets started at boot via `/etc/inittab` or the `/etc/init/gitlab-runsvdir.conf` Upstart resource.
 You should not have to deal with the `runsvdir` process directly; you can use the